parimcd/pigeons/README.md

 In this exercise, three different views will be produced to display the results of pigeon racing data.
 Please produce all different UIs along with a method for switching among them.

 Please submit the code along with build instructions.
 (You may give use a link to a github repo or another source.)

 ## Initial Setup

-Starting the backend:
+Starting the backend and frontend:

 1. Ensure you have the required runtime environment
    - Node v10+
    - Access to the Internet
 2. Install the dependencies `npm install` or `yarn install`
-3. Run the project `npm start` or `yarn start`
+3. Run the project `npm run dev` or `yarn dev`

 This will run the backend service on port 3002